-Worwood says the emotional benefits of clove essential oil (Syzygium aromatica or Eugenia caryophyllata) are to encourage stimulation, regeneration, inspiration, trust, and inner warmth.
+She goes on to say the emotional benefits of clove essential oil (Syzygium aromatica or Eugenia caryophyllata) are to encourage inspiration, trust, inner warmth, stimulation, and regeneration.

 This profile applies primarily to clove bud essential oil, which is the type of clove most commonly recommended in aromatherapy.
 However, clove leaf or clove stem oil are also available.
 Clove bud oil is sometimes mixed with the leaf or stem oil or with the chemical component eugenol, so know what you are buying and buy from a trusted source.

 Production: Clove bud oil is steam distilled from the immature flower buds.

 Is clove safe to use during pregnancy?
 Most sources say no.

 Is clove essential oil safe for children?
 Do not use with children under age 2.
 Clove oil must be highly diluted for children and may not be appropriate for sensitive kids.